ShivaShanmuganathan/Pneumonia_Transfer_Learning/README.md

 # Pneumonia_Transfer_Learning
-Transfer Learning Pneumonia with FastAI
+Making use of Transfer Learning to Detect Pneumonia on X-Ray Images with ResNet50 using FASTAI Library